Underpinnings of the market town network

 The proximity of marketplace and church was not simply a matter of business agreements being made in the sight of God, and finalized sometimes with an oath or the giving of God's-penny.
 Churches were typically erected on higher ground within a locality, away from insalubrious marshy or flood-prone land around the edge of rivers beside which towns tended to grow up; public gatherings such as markets would also want to avoid those areas, and early settlement riverside might sometimes relocate to dryer ground.
 Furthermore, their raised sites increased the role of churches as local beacons, indicating to arriving commercial travellers the likely location of market activity.
 Even after many markets had been moved out of churchyards, the association with divine oversight of commercial transactions was retained through the neighbouring presence of a church (or chapel), or the erection of a cross at either the focus or the boundary of a marketplace, to designate the functional and jurisdictional nature of the space; such crosses were often superseded in the Late Middle Ages, or later, by covered market houses.
 Where a parish church was not close at hand to a marketplace, we often find a chapel built to serve those using the market or residing nearby; doubtless it was hoped that some of the money changing hands in a market context might end up as offerings in the chapel.

 The association of market events with known, regular times was an ancient one, and periodicity is considered an fundamental characteristic of the medieval market network.
 Domesday provides several examples of manorial markets held on fixed days: Saturday at the Suffolk competitors Eye and Hoxne, and at Wallingford (Berks.), Sunday at St. Germans (Cornwall) which had been out-competed by the Count of Mortain's nearby market at the castle-town of Trematon, for which Domesday also evidences seigneurial revenues from the market.
 Sundays provided the opportunity for trading to take place in or beside churchyards, and was probably a common day for informal markets to occur, since a congregation of worshippers was predictable.
 The Church objected to the practice, on the grounds that Sunday markets attracted parishioners away from Mass and disrupted services with their noise; it tried to suppress them, with limited success.
-Several Saxon kings also prohibited market activity on Sundays, though the repetition itself implies non-compliance.
+As late as 1449, parliament was being petitioned against markets and fairs by that date, many owned and operated by the Church itself taking place on Sundays or on major religious festivals of the year, on the aforementioned grounds, and also because: they were a form of manual labour, in regard to the transport of consumer goods and erection of booths or stalls (a Saxon term meaning stands, or standing places); they encouraged wordly covetousness and the commission of sin, through argumentative and deceitful commercial bargaining, making of false oaths, and drunkenness.
+Several Saxon kings had prohibited market activity on Sundays, though the repetition itself implies non-compliance.
 Papal prohibition of market activity on days of worship had more effect, and in 1285 the Statute of Winton (cap.6) concluded with a terse prohibition of markets or fairs being held in churchyards, as incompatible with religious pursuits.
 The present study includes a number of instances where markets were changed from Sunday to a weekday.
 Yet old habits die hard, and in 1351 the Archbishop of Canterbury had to reiterate the Church's prohibition on people going to markets on Sunday, while in 1390 the king ordered the market at Betley (Staffs.) to be taken into his hands if an inquisition confirmed the allegation that a descendant of the original licensee (1227) had, to the detriment of the devout populace, changed the day from Thursday to Sunday without a new licence and so was unjustly taking profits therefrom.
 In 1380 the burgesses of Appleby-in-Westmorland, in the context of a plea of impoverishment aimed at winning a reduction in the borough farm and taxes, argued that market revenues had been severely reduced due to merchants frequenting instead unlicensed events held in and beside churchyards at five or six other places within about a ten-mile radius in fact, of these Kirby Stephen and Morland had received licences from Edward III (for markets on days other than Sunday), suggesting that the complaint may have been directed against evechepyngs or other informal gatherings for commercial activity following church services; the king ordered that these unauthorized kirkemarkettys cease and desist, but whether this was successfully enforced is unknown.
 A similar complaint from the burgesses of Stafford, against unauthorized Sunday markets at several other nearby boroughs, was investigated two years later, although again the licence records refer to days other than Sunday.
 Even ecclesiastical institutions could ignore the objection to Sunday markets; Waltham Abbey, for instance, seems to have held its market on Sundays as late as 1560, while the Chester sheriffs' book for 1512/13 records the presentment of two men and two women for selling merchandize in a local cemetery, and of the sexton and another official of the church for allowing them to do so.
+Even the 1449 petition seeking a ban on holding or attending commercial events on days of worship excepted the retail of victuals.

 The advantages inherent in regularizing market-day in any given locality was likely an early characteristic, and perhaps implicit in use of the term 'market' in legal contexts.
 The sparse and scattered evidence we have of markets in the pre-licensing period suggests they were probably held once a week, consistently on the same weekday, often the day of worship.
 A weekly occurrence of markets must have owed something to household needs for fresh supplies in an age when few foodstuffs had preservatives; while meat might be kept for extended periods salted, fish cured, or herbs dried, one of the most basic food sources flour more rapidly deteriorated in quality in a time before wheat germ was removed from grain during the milling process.
 Even though it would take months before unrefined flour became inedible, it would begin to harden within little more than a week; so it would have been desirable for households to buy fresh grain on about a weekly basis.
 Fairs were not focused as much on processed comestibles and could take place on an annual basis, usually at a convenient time to the availability of a large quantity of surplus goods (e.g. wool crop) that could be traded wholesale.
 Though held less frequently than markets, they had a longer, typically multi-day, duration whichpermitted a wider catchment area for participants.